 It all started with the awesome Clover Mints I made for St. Patrick’s day a few years back.
 They were easy and delicious, starting with store-bought gumpaste.
 Since then I’ve wanted to do some sort of homemade candy using fondant or gumpaste.
 The trouble is, conversation hearts kinda have the market cornered on rock-hard sugary candies for V-Day.
 I wanted to do something special.

 So I started with a marshmallow fondant recipe.
-IF you don’t know what that is, its a short cut fondant made from marshmallows.
+If you don’t know what that is, its a short cut fondant made from marshmallows.
 It gets stiff but never hard, and generally tastes better than actual fondant.
 I added some candy flavoring and voila!
 Easy, home made, kid-friendly candies to give hubby on the Day of Love.
+Pair them with the printable Valentine tags I made and voila!
+Something special!

 What You Need: